microsoft/vscode-docs/docs/remote/containers.md

 A value of `"ui"` instead of `"workspace"` will force the extension to run on the local UI/client side instead.
 Typically, this should only be used for testing unless otherwise noted in the extension's documentation since it **can break extensions**.
 See the article on [Supporting Remote Development](/api/advanced-topics/remote-extensions.md) for details.

-## Forwarding a port
+## Forwarding or publishing a port

-Containers are isolated environments, so if you want to access a server, service, or other resource inside your container, you will need to "forward" the port to your host.
+Containers are isolated environments, so if you want to access a server, service, or other resource inside your container, you will need to either "forward" or "[published](https://stackoverflow.com/a/22150099)" the port to your host.
 You can either configure your container to always expose these ports or just forward them temporarily.

 ### Temporarily forwarding a port